Skip to content

 Leader election is enabled by default to ensure that you can run kgateway in a multi-control plane replica setup for high availability.

-You can disable leader election by setting the controller.disableLeaderElection to true in your Helm chart.
+You can disable leader election by setting the KGW_DISABLE_LEADER_ELECTION environment variable to "true" through the controller.extraEnv Helm value.

 controller: